edlins/libPCA9685/README.md

         offVals:     array of values used to set the LEDnOFF registers
         returns:     zero for success, non-zero for failure

-        Updates all PWM register values on a PCA9685 device based on an array of length _PCA9685_CHANS (16).
+        Updates all PWM register values on a PCA9685 device based on two arrays of length _PCA9685_CHANS (16).
         Each PWM channel has a pair of ON registers and a pair of OFF registers.
         This function sets the ON and OFF registers to the low